 Another way to get around in Cairo is by local tours.
 It takes your mind off looking for directions, while you may have less freedom of your own time – so ultimately it is your choice.

 Day 1: Egyptian Museum

 One of the most interesting displays is the Rosetta Stone.
-While what is now showing in the museum is a replica, the stone is an important source for experts to decipher Egyptian hieroglyphics.
-Furthermore, check out the Gold Mask of Tutankhamun, Limestone Statue of Djoser, Wooden Statue of Ka-Aper, Triad of Menhaure, Statue of Amenhotep IV, Limestone Head of Hatshepsut, Statue of Khafre, and Pharaoh’s mummies.
+While what is now shown in the museum is a replica, the stone is an important source for experts to decipher Egyptian hieroglyphics.
+Furthermore, check out the Gold Mask of Tutankhamun, the Limestone Statue of Djoser, the Wooden Statue of Ka-Aper, the Triad of Menhaure, the Statue of Amenhotep IV, the Limestone Head of Hatshepsut, the Statue of Khafre, and Pharaoh’s mummies.